-The goal of LIA Deforestation/Conversion-Free (DCF) Protocol is to require third-party verification of farms as deforestation- and conversion-free.
+The goal of LIA Deforestation/Conversion-Free (DCF) Protocol is to require third-party verification of farms as deforestation/conversion-free.
 It sets forth the overall criteria of LIA Deforestation/Conversion-Free (DCF) Protocol at the farm level.

 Farms verified as DCF qualify to sell Impact Incentives or participate in a LIA Impact Partnership.
-Impact Parternships support them in achieving certification to a LIA-approved Animal Welfare standard.
+Impact Partnerships support them in achieving certification to a LIA-approved Animal Welfare standard.

-The LIA Deforestation/Conversion-Free (DCF) Protocol aligns with the Accountability Framework initiative definitions, targets, and verification requirements.
+The LIA Deforestation/Conversion-Free (DCF) Protocol aligns with the Accountability Framework initiative definitions and verification requirements.
+The AFi Operational Guidance on Applying the Definitions Related to Deforestation, Conversion, and Protection of Ecosystems is an excellent resource for the interpretation of the definitions.